mozuma/mozuma/docs/index.md

 Saving the predictions or the model's state is controlled via easily extensible [callbacks](references/callbacks.md).

-MLModule should also be easy to install, therefore, we try to keep as few dependencies as possible.
+MoZuMa should also be easy to install, therefore, we try to keep as few dependencies as possible.

-To start using MLModule, go ahead to the [installation](0-installation.md) and [getting started](1-getting-started.md) guides !
+To start using MoZuMa, go ahead to the [installation](0-installation.md) and [getting started](1-getting-started.md) guides !

 ## Features